Frequently Asked Questions

 Within your Tenancy Pack will be four items, a Welcome Letter, an Assured Shorthold Tenancy Agreement, a Guarantor Agreement and a Standing Order Instruction Form.

-- The Welcome Letter is just that, a welcome to Antona, and offers key information such as when you can move in, when your Tenancy starts and ends, as well as how to fill out the other documents within the Tenancy Pack.
+- The Welcome Letter is just that, a welcome to Antona, which provides information such as when you can move in, when your Tenancy starts and ends, as well as how to fill out the other documents within the Tenancy Pack.

-- The Guarantor Agreement is signed by you, your Parent or Guardian and us, and is a contract which states that should you not adhere to the terms outlined in your Assured Shorthold Tenancy Agreement, by failing to pay your rent, or assosiated bills/fines you have racked up, for whatever reason, your Parent or Guardian guarantees to pay it on your behalf.
+- The Guarantor Agreement is signed by you, your Parent or Guardian and us, and is a contract which states that should you not adhere to the terms outlined in your Assured Shorthold Tenancy Agreement, by failing to pay your rent, or any other associated bills/fines you have incurred, in the timescales outlined therein, then your Parent or Guardian guarantees to pay on your behalf.

 What is the period of the tenancy?

 The tenancy period is across 52 weeks running from 1st July through to 30th June the following year.
-However, we don't charge rent for the first two weeks in July, as this when we freshen up the properties.
+HOWEVER, WE DO NOT CHARGE RENT FOR THE FIRST TWO WEEKS IN JULY, as this when we freshen up the properties.
 You will be asked not to move into the property during this refurbishment period, however exceptions can be made upon request.